 But what about Moderna?
 While most people know of Pfizer and AstraZeneca, many knew nothing of Moderna until it seemingly popped out of nowhere to become one of the main players in the COVID vaccine race.

-In this article, I'll explain the questionable past of the young company, and how it was given hallowed approval for a COVID vaccine despite its poor track record.
+In this article, I'll detail the questionable past of the young company.
+I'll also explain how, despite Moderna's poor track record, its COVID vaccine candidate became the first to advance to the initial phase of federally-funded clinical study.
 In the next article, we'll delve into the science - or lack thereof - behind its highly questionable mRNA COVID-19 vaccine.

 The Questionable Past of Moderna